umee-network/testnets/networks/umee-alpha-mainnet-3/README.md

 - Fork [the testnets repo](https://github.com/umee-network/testnets) to your Github account

 - Clone your repo using
+#### ⚠️ If you have already forked this repository, don't forget to fetch
   ```bash
   cd $HOME
   git clone https://github.com/<your-github-username>/testnets umee-testnets